 The new DFARS clause -7019 requires that contractors bidding on new DoD contracts (or exercising options in their current contracts) not only continue to conduct self-assessments based on NIST 800-171 controls, but also requires that they report out the results of their self-assessment to the SPRS (Supplier Performance Risk System).
 Specifically:

 Contractors should not delay in getting started with their self-assessment and in reporting their score accurately.
 Gaps, as noted, should be addressed by POAMS along with an indication of when they will be closed.
-POAMS however will not be allowed under CMMC and so it is important to fix these gaps with the proper security measures.

 While the DFARS Interim Rule doesn’t specify minimum self-assessment scores that must be achieved, all companies wishing to do work for the DoD should know that the DoD will do risk-based assessments to help determine which companies it will award contracts to.
 If a company has a low self-assessment score, it stands to reason that the DoD will consider that company to be a higher security risk than a competitor with a better self-assessment score.